nion068/termix/README.md

 ## Why You’ll Love Termix

+-   **🚀 Instant Search & Filtering**: Filter files and folders recursively as you type with a debounced, high-performance search.
+-   **✍️ Interactive File Management**: Create, rename, and delete files and directories on the fly without leaving the UI.
+-   **🧠 Smart Ignore**: Automatically respects `.gitignore` rules and ignores common development directories (`bin`, `obj`, `node_modules`) for a cleaner, faster search.
 -   **✨ Flicker-Free Rendering**: A smooth double-buffered UI means no redraw artifacts.
 -   **🖥️ Modern Two-Pane Layout**: An intuitive file list and live preview side-by-side.
 -   **🎨 Live Syntax Highlighting**: Instant preview for `.cs`, `.js`, `.ts`, `.py` and more.